raspberrypi/documentation/linux/kernel/configuring.md

 You will also need to download and prepare your kernel sources as described in the [build guide](building.md).
 In particular ensure you have installed the default configuration:

-For all Raspberry PI 1 (includes compute module)
+For all Raspberry Pi 1 (includes Compute Module and Pi Zero)
 ```
 $ KERNEL=kernel
 $ make bcmrpi_defconfig
 ```

-For all Raspberry PI 2/3
+For all Raspberry Pi 2/3
 ```
 $ KERNEL=kernel7
 $ make bcm2709_defconfig